CreateChance/ImageEditor/README.md

 [Demo prebuilt apk](https://github.com/CreateChance/ImageEditor/raw/master/bin/ImageEditorDemo.apk)
 # Note
-This library is still developing, so do not use it on you product!
+This library is still under developing, so do not use it on you product!

 Any contribution is welcome!
 # Thanks